 Proposals may utilize either the 2-minute cadence, the full-frame image data, or both.
 All science proposals must be compelling and carefully justified scientifically and technically.

 The scientific justification of a GI proposal should focus on a compelling science investigation, that requires the collection of new TESS data to succeed.
 The proposed TESS Guest Investigation must clearly enhance the science return of the TESS mission.
 The proposal may include limited theoretical components, limited ground-based follow-up, software development and/or data simulation that strengthens the proposal.
 At least 70% of the work effort should be focused on exploiting TESS data products.
-Proposed investigations that are otherwise dominated in effort by theory, ground-based observing, or archival data analysis will be non-compliant.
-The ROSES solicitation provides alternative opportunities to exploit or support the TESS mission in these areas:

 - Investigations dominated by theoretical effort should respond to the Appendix D.4 Astrophysics Theory Program (ATP) solicitation, or Appendix E.3 the Exoplanet Research Program (XRP).